 Although the format loosely requires that no more than 6 numerical values appear on a single line, MBDyn is very forgiving about this and can parse the input regardless of the formatting within each record.
-However this liberality may lead to inconsistent or unexpected parsing behavior, so be careful.
+However this liberality may lead to inconsistent or unexpected parsing behavior, so use at own risk.